akeneo/pim-community-dev/Bundle/FormBundle/Resources/doc/reference/autocomplete_backend.md

 #### Controller

-Controller and action that handles autocomplete search requests by default is Oro\Bundle\FormBundle\Controller\EntityAutocompleteController::searchAction.
+Controller and action that handles autocomplete search requests by default is **Controller \ EntityAutocompleteController::searchAction**.
 It can be configured via option **route** or **url**.

 Autocomplete search request can contain next next parameters: